saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

         - Alter field course_ptr to starbox
         - Alter field course_ptr on box

 You see management command detects that the child fields still haven't been deleted and that the default value for inserts of the children's parent reference still doesn't exist.
-Running this final migration completes the migration:
+Lastly the migration converts the ``OneToOne`` field back to a primary key.

+Then migrate a final time:

 .. code:: bash